 The Ancient Greeks knew about soap but limited it to washing clothes.
 Both ancient Greeks and Romans used to rub their skin with oil and pulverized pumice stone, then emove it using a strigil

-Enrico Bruschini- Art Historian & Official Vatican Tour Guide
+Enrico Bruschini, Art Historian and Official Vatican Tour Guide

 5. Antinoos

-Antinoos was the young male lover of the Roman Emperor Hadrian.
-According to legend, Antinoos was vacationing with the Emperor in Egypty.
-He heard a prophecy that the Emperor would die unless he gave up his most precious thing.
-Antinoos who believed he could save the emperor, committed suicide by throwing himself into the Nile river.
+Antinoos was the young lover of the Roman Emperor Hadrian.
+According to legend, Antinoos was vacationing with the emperor in Egypt.
+He heard a prophecy that the emperor would die unless he gave up his most precious thing.
+Antinoos believed he could save the emperor and committed suicide by throwing himself into the Nile river.

 Hadrian was completely overcome with grief and sadness.
 He then decided to deify Antinoos and had statues all throughout the empire erected in his honor.
-This is why statues of Antinoos are the most reproduced.
+This is why statues of Antinoos are the most reproduced in antiquity.
 Hadrian also founded a city in his name called Antinopolis.
 If that’s not love, then what is?

 Antinoos is depicted here as the young god Bacchus with a crown of ivory.
 When I look at this statue, the face reminds me a bit of Alexander the Great.
 The artist depicted him with a broad chest and muscular arms.
-There is also confidence in his gaze, yet a certain level of sadness.
+There’s also confidence in his gaze with a hint of sadness.

 It is easy to recognize Antinoos, still loved today by the women of modern Roe for his beautiful countenance framed by curls, the sad look on his face, the fleshy lips, and the large thorax.

-Enrico Bruschini- Art Historian & Official Vatican Tour Guide
+Enrico Bruschini, Art Historian and Official Vatican Tour Guide

 4. The Belvedere Torso